ReSurfEMG/ReSurfEMG/notebooks_guide.md

 > #### Entropy

 >> There are multiple entropy notebooks; this notebook provides [multiple approaches to use entropy for breath detection](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/entropy_eline_near_final.ipynb), using different thresholds and visualization on breath by breath basis, as well as a manual check of breath count.
 We can use it in various ways to automatically identify inhalation  [using multiple cut-offs](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/widgeted_entropy_updated_june.ipynb) or [a single cutt off](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/widgeted_entropy1.ipynb).
-Entropy is also used as part of some workflows to determine stegnth of respiratory efforts (listed in a seperate section).
+Entropy is also used as part of some workflows to determine strength of respiratory efforts (listed in a separate section).

 > #### Align